mvolkmann/blog/src/rust.md

 This avoids ambiguities in cases where a type implements multiple traits that happen to define constants and/or methods with the same names.
 Consider this example, defined by three source files:
+TODO: Maybe this example belongs in the "Modules" section instead.

 Here is `src/printable.rs` which defines the `Printable` trait: